JoostBrombacher/NearDailyDischargeEstimations/README.md

-# NEAR DAILY DISCHARGE ESTIMATIONS IN HIGH LATITUDES FROM SENTINEL-1 and 2: A Case Study for the Icelandic Thjórsá River
+# NEAR DAILY DISCHARGE ESTIMATIONS IN HIGH LATITUDES FROM SENTINEL-1 and 2: A Case Study for the Icelandic Þjórsá River

 - Author: Joost Brombacher
 - Date: 20-03-2019